Vladimir-Moskalenko/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 OpenCore Legacy Patcher 2.0.0 will support Sequoia for most models normally supported by the Patcher, however some challenges remain.
 You can find information about them below.

-Unfortunately due to T2 related problems, the recently dropped MacBookAir8,x models cannot be supported at this time.
+Unfortunately, due to T2-related problems, the recently dropped MacBookAir8,x models cannot be supported at this time.

 [More information here](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1136)